 If you’re interested in helping people learn to live a healthier lifestyle, our Personal Training program could be ideal for you.
 This 300-hour program is designed to give students the knowledge and hands-on experience necessary to work in the personal training/exercise training profession.
 Emphasis is placed on the science of the human body including anatomy, physiology, kinesiology, and pathophysiology.
 Under the supervision of an experienced instructor, students are required to work one-on-one with gym clientele to develop and implement individual exercise programs, track clients’ progress, and demonstrate the effectiveness of the individual training program.
 Students receive training in the fundamental business skills that will prepare them for the personal health and fitness industry.
 Upon completion, students will be prepared to sit for industry-recognized exams required for certification as a Certified Personal Trainer (CPT).
 This curriculum is specifically geared toward the National Academy of Sports Medicine’s Certified Personal Trainer (NASM-CPT) exam

 Students must attend 75% of the total lecture hours and 100% of the hands-on hours to receive the Personal Training Certificate indicating completion of the program.
 Students who successfully complete the program will receive twenty-four continuing education units (CEU’s) applicable to the requirements set forth by the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB).

-This program is approximately 60% lecture and 40% hands-on.
+This Personal Training Certificate program is approximately 60% lecture and 40% hands-on.
 During the hands-on component, students will work one-on-one with fitness center members as well as with small groups of members.

 Classroom Hours – The classroom component of this program consists of 180 hours spread over 12 weeks.
 The breakdown of these hours consists of:

 |Session||Number of Weeks||Course Names|